dmgMaggieD/CountMeUp/README.md

 ```

 ## Other problems That I Came Across
-* Problem : Some time during the process of one solution, the JVM will interrupted to GC, which will add to the cost of this Solution.
+* Problem: Sometimes during the process of one solution, the JVM will interrupted by GC, which will add extra cost to the Solution.
-  Solution: force JVM to GC before every test.
+* Solution: force JVM to GC before every test.

+* Problem: Mutli-thread will cause race condition in concurrent hashmap put operation and invalid vote count increment.
+* Solution: Change to use atomic methods or classes, e.g. putIfAbsent() and AtomicInteger.